jimburton/haskell-webservice/README.md

     Listening for http:// on port 8000

-Once the service is running you can interact with it in the browser or using something like `curl`:
+Once the service is running you can interact with it in the browser by going to http://localhost:8000/weather/date/2017-01-01 or in a terminal by using something like `curl`:

     $ curl http://localhost:8000/weather/date/2017-01-01
 	[{"date":"2017-01-01","temperature":-23.164497}]